gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 - [Install IBM Cloud Terraform Provider](https://ibm.github.io/cloud-enterprise-examples/iac/setup-environment#configure-access-to-ibm-cloud)
 - [Configure access to IBM Cloud](https://ibm.github.io/cloud-enterprise-examples/iac/setup-environment#configure-access-to-ibm-cloud) for Terraform and the IBM Cloud CLI
 - (Optional) Install some utility tools such as: [jq](https://stedolan.github.io/jq/download/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-- (Optional) Install OpenShift CLI (OC) from OpenShift console by clicking ? button on the top right corner and selecting Command Line Tools option.
+- Install OpenShift CLI (OC) from OpenShift console by clicking ? button on the top right corner and selecting Command Line Tools option.

 > For OpenShift clusters on VPC Gen 2, the IBM Cloud Terraform provider must be version 1.8.0 or later.
 This example is using Terraform version 0.12.0.